Jarhead (film): Cast

-Leonardo DiCaprio and Tobey Maguire were considered for the role of Anthony Swofford.
+Reception

+Box office

+Jarhead grossed $27.7 million domestically during its opening weekend.
+The film went on to gross $62.7 million in the United States and Canada and $34.4 million internationally for a worldwide total of $97.1 million.

 Critical response

-On Rotten Tomatoes, the film has a score of 61% based on 201 reviews, with an average rating of 6.40/10.
+On Rotten Tomatoes, the film has an approval rating of 60% based on 197 reviews.
 The site's consensus states: "This first-person account of the first Gulf War scores with its performances and cinematography but lacks an emotional thrust."
+On Metacritic, the film has a weighted average score of 58 out of 100, based on 40 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert gave the movie three-and-a-half out of four stars, crediting it for its unique portrayal of Gulf War Marines who battled boredom and a sense of isolation rather than enemy combatants.
 Entertainment Weekly magazine gave the film a "B+" rating and Owen Gleiberman wrote:

 In his review for the Washington Post, Stephen Hunter praised Jake Gyllenhaal's performance: "What's so good about the movie is Gyllenhaal's refusal to show off; he doesn't seem jealous of the camera's attention when it goes to others and is content, for long stretches, to serve simply as a prism through which other young men can be observed".
 Sight and Sound magazine's Leslie Felperin wrote, "If nothing else, Jarhead provides some kind of reportage of a war whose consequences we haven't yet begun to understand, a war now elbowed into history by its still-raging sequel".
 USA Today gave the film three out of four stars and wrote, "What we're left with is solid if not exceptional, though it's good to see Mendes expanding as a filmmaker".
 TIME magazine's Richard Schickel wrote, "But the best war movies—and this one, despite its being overlong and repetitive, is among them—hold that men fight (or in this case, are ready to fight) not for causes, but to survive and to help their comrades do the same".